30

 Anyway, the way I come to terms with all of this is

-Accept naïveté: It’s a temporary stopping point, the only way is through.
+• Accept naïveté: A temporary stopping point, the only way is through.

-Dictionary definition: a lack of experience / judgment.
+• Dictionary definition of naivete is a lack of experience / judgment.

-That literally means that all truth seekers must at some point be brave enough to be naive on their way forward.
+• That literally means that all truth seekers must at some point be brave enough to be naive on their journey.

-I’m quietly confident that idealism is important to hold to — and that people can tell the real thing VS when it’s being faked for a pitch.
+(And I’m quietly confident that people can tell the real thing VS when it’s being faked for a sell, but I could be wrong here.)

 -